 Keep in mind that with VDI if you choose to leverage PVS for deploying and scaling your workstation images you will need to plan for a PVS server installation.
 PVS servers can be physical or virtual.
 The average PVS install involves at least 2 PVS servers for redundancy, sometimes more.
 The number of images per organization will vary, but let me give you an example of an enterprise that has 15 different use cases for VDI.
 In this case they have 15 images that support 150 virtual workstations, and their deployment was most successful when each PVS server had 8 vCPUs and 64 GB of memory.

 VDI is a great technology to use when you are looking for an option that will deliver a virtual workstation that performs the same as, or even better than, the traditional workstation.
-That does mean that there are many moving parts, and some complexity that is a little bit different than other virtualization options.
+That does mean that there are many moving parts and some complexity that is a little bit different than other virtualization options.
 The differences make it even more important to monitor your environment, but it also means that the tool you choose must be able to monitor every aspect of VDI.

 Let me explain by taking an example of a healthcare organization that uses virtual workstations delivered to thin clients they have at the patient bedside.
-This organization has about 1,000 beds, so that means that they are deploying 1,000 VDI workstations to be prepared for maximum capacity.
-Now consider that fact that this deployment also includes the use of PVS for scaling up and scaling down workstations, and it leverages GPUs to ensure that any radiology images can be rendered on these VDI workstations.
+This organization has about 1,000 beds, so that means that they are deploying 1,000 VDI workstations to be prepared for the maximum capacity.
+Now consider the fact that this deployment also includes the use of PVS for scaling up and scaling down workstations, and it leverages GPUs to ensure that any radiology images can be rendered on these VDI workstations.
 That’s not all – they have chosen a VMWare hypervisor with Citrix XenDesktop software for the control plane and management platform.

 Monitoring an environment with a design as described in this real-world scenario is complex, and to take on the task manually would be a challenge.
-It would be a very tedious, error-prone process which is counterproductive and a waste of valuable time.
+It would be a very tedious, error-prone process that is counterproductive and a waste of valuable time.

 To monitor your VDI environment successfully you will need a robust solution.
-When choosing your monitoring tool, it will be important to ensure that the following metrics are available for successful monitoring of VDI.
+When choosing your monitoring tool, it will be important to ensure that the following metrics are available for the successful monitoring of VDI.

 The value of monitoring your environment is very important and the above will provide a good foundation of the many important aspects of monitoring your deployment successfully.

 If you determine that VDI is indeed the right virtual workstation deployment option for some or all your business use cases, then I would strongly urge you to evaluate and implement a monitoring tool.
 As we discussed there are many different components to a VDI deployment, and to manually discover an issue with the controller, GPU, or any other component of the environment would be a time-consuming initiative.
 The right monitoring solution becomes, in a way, your insights into your deployment in a way that you can feel confident that you are proactively aware of the performance of your implementation.
-The right monitoring tool is not a nice-to-have – it is a necessity.
+The right monitoring tool is not a nice to have – it is a necessity.